undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 All active thresholds and timing values must be configurable.

-## 7.2 Final spin detection
+## 7.2 Final spin and terminal-phase detection

-Final spin detection should use vibration data when available.
+Final-spin detection should use vibration data when available.
+The detector is not required to identify one exact mechanical instant at which the final high-speed rotation starts or stops.
+Its purpose is to recognize that the cycle has entered a probable terminal spin sequence.

+A terminal spin sequence may:

+- contain one spin or several spin stages;
+- contain short pauses between spin stages;
+- vary substantially in duration with program, load size, load distribution, and machine behavior;
+- be followed immediately by final draining, pump activity, drum positioning, electronics activity, or an end-of-program chime.

+Consequently, the public `final_spin` state means **probable terminal phase detected**, not **the drum is currently spinning** and not **the cycle has already finished**.

-A possible first implementation:
+A possible detector implementation may use:

-- machine is already running;
+- an already confirmed `running` cycle;
-- vibration events occur frequently;
-- vibration lasts longer than configured minimum duration;
-- recent power activity exists during or near the vibration window;
+- vibration-event frequency and timing;
+- cycle age;
+- recent meaningful electrical activity;
-- optional current activity may strengthen the evidence that a motor is running.
+- optional current activity as supporting evidence that a motor or pump is operating;
+- other implementation-specific evidence that improves discrimination between ordinary intermediate spins and the terminal sequence.

 Current activity is supporting evidence only.
 It must not independently produce a final-spin transition.

+After `final_spin` has been confirmed, ordinary meaningful electrical activity or further vibration does not by itself invalidate that state.
+Such observations are expected during the terminal sequence and must keep the state at `final_spin` while refreshing activity timestamps and resetting or cancelling finish confirmation.

+A return from `final_spin` to `running` requires a distinct **cycle continuation confirmed** decision.
+This decision must use stronger evidence than a single inactivity-to-activity edge.
+The exact continuation-confirmation algorithm remains implementation-specific until validated across more machines, programs, and loads.

 Example defaults: